christophepersoz/StatusScreen/README.md

 # StatusScreen
 Allows to display graphic status pages and browse them with rotary encoder.

-I developped this library to run it on a Teensy 3.2 ARM board but it should be compatible with Arduino.
+I developped this library to run it on a Teensy 3.2 ARM board but it should be compatible with Arduino (not tested).
 The display I use is a OLED SSD 1322 (256x64 pixels) with grey shade, but you can change that and take advantage of all the displays supported by U8Glib.